Mainline vs OpenCode (2026)

 Pros

-- ✓Multi-account architecture is genuinely differentiated — login with GitHub Copilot or ChatGPT Plus/Pro to reuse existing subscriptions, materially better unit economics than BYOK-only alternatives that require separate API keys
+- ✓Multi-account architecture lets developers log in with GitHub Copilot or ChatGPT Plus/Pro to reuse existing subscription quotas: materially better unit economics than BYOK-only alternatives requiring separate API keys, and better than single-provider tools for teams already paying for Copilot.

 Limitations